brtriver/date-range/README.md

 ### Instance

-Pass start and end date args version :
+Pass two date(start and end) args like below:

 ```php
 use Brtriver\DateRange\DateRange;
 $range = new DateRange('2015-12-01', '2015-12-31');
 ```
-or Pass array of dates :
+or Pass array of date :

 ```php
 $range = new DateRange(['2015-12-01', '2015-12-31']);
 ```

-DateTime is also accepted :
+Not only string format but DateTime object is also accepted :

 ```php
 $start = new DateTime('2012-12-01');